Quantum memory assisted observable estimation: Resources comparison

 \section{Resources comparison}

-In Tab.~\ref{tab_1}, we compare the required resources for the QEE and CPS methods: the required coherence time and the number of state preparation circuits.
-The coherence time is quantified by the duration of the state preparation circuit, $t_{prep}$, which can also be seen as a measure for the maximum circuit depth.
+In Tab.~\ref{tab_1}, we compare the required resources for the QEE, QPEh, and CPS methods: the required coherence time of the processing qubits and the number of state preparation circuits.
+Here QPEh referes to estimating each Pauli string with QPE and then sum the estimates classically to obtain $\langle O\rangle$~\cite{dutkiewicz2021,Kimmel2015,Wang2019}.
+The coherence time is quantified by the time required for the state preparation circuit, $t_{prep}$.
 The scaling of the number of state preparations is the proper indicator for the complexity of the CPS method when the cost of implementing controlled reflection and Pauli operations does not scale faster than that of state preparation.
 This requirement is satisfied easily for the controlled Pauli operation when the $\hat{P}_j$ are $k$-local.
-On the other hand, the controlled reflection operation can be implemented using resources that scales linearly in the number of qubits on the Rydberg atom platform \cite{molmer2011efficient,isenhower2011multibit,PhysRevLett.127.120501,PRXQuantum.1.020302}.
+On the other hand, the controlled reflection operation can be implemented using resources that scales linearly in the number of qubits on the hardware that supports native multi-qubit gates~\cite{molmer2011efficient,isenhower2011multibit,PhysRevLett.127.120501,PRXQuantum.1.020302}.

-The QEE only requires a coherence time of the multi-qubit device of $\sim t_{prep}$ since after each state preparation, the qubits are measured.
-In comparison, the CPS requires a modest increase in the coherence time of the quantum device that scales logarithmic with the number of Pauli strings and the target variance, $\eta$.
+The QEE method only requires a coherence time of the multi-qubit device of $\sim t_{prep}$ since after each state preparation the qubits are measured.
+The QPEh method requires a coherence time scaling as $t_{prep}O(\sqrt{N}/\sqrt{\eta}))$ since each Pauli string is estimated using standard QPE.
+In comparison, the CPS method comes with different requirements on coherence time for the multi-qubit device and the single qubit memory.
+For the multi-qubit device, a modest increase in the coherence time compared to QEE which scales as $O\left(\frac{\log{(N/\sqrt{\eta})}}{\log{\log{(N/\sqrt{\eta})}}}\right)$ is required.
+This comes from the requirement of encoding each Pauli string using a logarithmically scaling number of QSP steps.
+On the other hand, the coherence time of the memory qubit has a similar scaling as QPEh up to a logarithmic factor.
 In return, the CPS provides a much better estimate of $\langle O \rangle$ than the QEE for a fixed number of state preparations.
 We find that

-which shows that the CPS achieves a Heisenberg-like scaling of the variance in the number of Pauli strings compared to the standard quantum limit scaling of the QEE.
+which shows that the CPS achieves a Heisenberg-like scaling of the variance in the number of state preparations compared to the standard quantum limit scaling of the QEE.
+CPS outperforms the QPEh too:

+which is because CPS circumvents the accumulation of noise in the classical summation in QPEh.